Jump to content

 Useful facts

-• Wi-Fi: Available through the "WiSpotter" hotspot, free for 60 minutes at one of the 8 kiosks scattered around the airport. *Languages: Turkish, English
+Wi-Fi Available through the "WiSpotter" hotspot, free for 60 minutes at one of the 8 kiosks scattered around the airport

-Customs at Sabiha Gökçen can be unpredictable.
-On some days, you breeze through, while on others, you encounter lengthy queues.
+Sometimes you breeze through, sometimes it feels like you’ll never reach the gate.
 This is particularly true during the busy summer months, from June to August.

 Fill me in